fluent/benchmark-framework/README.md

 A scenario is a particular test that can be configured and executed with fluent-bit, fluentd, stanza, and vector.

+## Setup Environment

+Before run program must create as  virtual environment, follow these steps:

+1. Set Up a Virtual Environment
+A virtual environment allows you to create an isolated Python environment where you can install packages and run programs independently of your system-wide Python installation.

+pip install virtualenv

+Now, create a new virtual environment.
+Navigate to your project directory in the terminal and run:

+virtualenv venv

+This command creates a directory named venv which contains a complete Python environment isolated from your system Python.

+Activate the Virtual Environment
+* On macOS/Linux:

+source venv/bin/activate

+* On Windows:

+venv\Scripts\activate

+After activation, your terminal prompt will change to indicate that you are now using the virtual environment ((venv) will typically appear at the beginning of the prompt).

+2. Install Dependencies (if any)

+If program X has dependencies specified in a requirements.txt file, you can install them into your virtual environment using pip:

+pip install -r requirements.txt

+Replace requirements.txt with the actual name of the requirements file if it's different.

 ### Description of the directory structure

 The scenario.py file describes the scenarios and its sub scenarios (i.e. run the same scenario with different data sets).